-Study: The brain food that will make your kids smarter
+Study: The brain food that will make your kids smarter and healthier

 Fish is a good source of protein and “healthy” fat.